Wrapped Aave Arbitrum ezETH (WAARBEZETH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Arbitrum ezETH Historical Price

-According to the latest data gathered on Wrapped Aave Arbitrum ezETH live price page, the current price of Wrapped Aave Arbitrum ezETH is 4,134.94USD.
+According to the latest data gathered on Wrapped Aave Arbitrum ezETH live price page, the current price of Wrapped Aave Arbitrum ezETH is 3,979.23USD.
 The circulating supply of Wrapped Aave Arbitrum ezETH(WAARBEZETH) is

 In the past 24 hours, Wrapped Aave Arbitrum ezETH has shown a price movement of